Best Execution Policy

 • Executing Transactions For Related Persons

 • Employees instructions for their personal trade follows the personal trading policy of the Company.
 Please refer to the policy for more information.
-For employee accounts opened with the Company, approved orders shall be executed sequentially in accordance with the time of receipt of such orders similar to the execution of Customer orders.
+For employee accounts opened with the Company, approved orders shall be executed sequentially in accordance with the time of receipt of such orders similar to the execution of customer orders.

 • 4.4.1